kevin0120/mix/plugins/outputs/influxdb/README.md

 ### Required parameters:

 * `urls`: List of strings, this is for InfluxDB clustering support.
-On each flush interval, Telegraf will randomly choose one of the urls to write to.
+On each flush interval, Rush will randomly choose one of the urls to write to.
 Each URL should start with either `http://` or `udp://`
 * `database`: The name of the database to write to.